How And When To Use Vitamin E Oil For Tattoos?

 Image: Shutterstock

-Some people believe that applying vitamin E oil may help reduce the appearance of scars, which could indirectly contribute to the fading of the tattoo.
+Some people believe that applying vitamin E oil may help reduce the appearance of scars.
+But it can also indirectly contribute to tattoo fading.
 However, current evidence does not fully support this claim.
-In fact, it suggests that topical vitamin E use may sometimes cause side effects like contact urticariai XA skin reaction characterized by raised, itchy welts that appear within 10 to 60 minutes of direct contact with an allergen and worsened appearance of scars (7).
+In fact, it suggests that topical vitamin E use may sometimes cause side effects like contact urticariai A skin reaction characterized by raised, itchy welts that appear within 10 to 60 minutes of direct contact with an allergen and worsened appearance of scars (7).
 Further, the tattoo process involves injecting the ink into the dermis, which is the middle layer of skin that is 1.5 to 2 mm below the skin surface (8).
 This means that even if vitamin E fades surface scars, it cannot affect the ink present in the deeper layers.

 The answer to the question, “Is vitamin E oil good for tattoos” depends on your tattoo artist.
 If they recommend its use, you may give it a shot.
 Also, there are certain things you need to be mindful of before applying the oil to your newly tattooed skin.
 For instance, it is not recommended to apply it to a fresh tattoo.
 Instead, you should wait for at least 1-2 weeks for the initial tattoo healing stages to pass.
 Once it begins to peel, topical vitamin E oil use is generally considered safe.
 However, always perform a patch test before applying the oil directly to the tattoo, as it may not be suitable for sensitive skin and lead to common side effects like contact dermatitis and allergic reactions.
 Along with this, it is important to remember that using vitamin E on tattoos is not a substitute for popper aftercare practices, like gentle cleansing and using SPF to prevent sun damage.
 Ensure to follow them to maintain the vibrancy of your ink and proper healing.